 And that is where glycolic acid enters the picture.
 It provides a painless, effortless method for exfoliation since it doesn’t require rubbing or the use of microbeads.
 Glycolic acid simply dissolves most of that damaged, darkened surface layer of the skin by way of a chemical reaction.
 Once all that dirt, dust and gunk gets removed from your body, a healthy, clean layer of skin becomes visible.
 Even the age lines, spots, and wrinkles become less pronounced, since one of their layers has been chipped away.
 Suddenly, your face looks a lot brighter, smoother, and in one word - younger.

 What makes glycolic acid such a popular exfoliator is its relatively safe and effortless action.
 In comparison to other exfoliants, glycolic acid doesn’t require much physical action in order to work its magic.
 It simply unglues the connections between your healthy skin and all the dead and damaged skin cells.
 In contrast, other scrubs and exfoliants will contain microbeads and will need you to rub those beads over the desired area.
 I don’t have to tell you how irritating that can be, and that it often makes your skin worse than better.
+Trust me, you don't want to over-exfoliate your skin.

 Additionally, chemical peels or exfoliants that use glycolic acid have a more uniform effect over a broader area.
 You simply apply the glycolic acid product, and when it’s done, the entire area is evenly cleaned and rejuvenated.
 But that is not so with the other, classical exfoliants.
 A product that contains microbeads and requires rubbing will not work its magic on all areas equally.
 You’ll quickly lose patience, rubbing more intensely over one area and neglecting another, and sooner or later you’ll feel that familiar burning sensation.
 You wanted to clean your face, not make it all sore and red.